 Designed With Sustainability in Mind

 The design of your swimwear also contributes to sustainability.
 What I keep in mind:

 - Making designs multi-use, reversible and mix and match – our reversible pieces are designed to be worn for both swimming and exercise so you can get more looks and mileage out of your swimwear, ensuring you can wear each piece as many times as possible.

-- The kids collections use premium fabrics and have unisex prints where possible so they'll last a long time and can be handed down from brother to sister to friend.
+- The kids collections use premium fabrics and have unisex prints and styles where possible so they'll last a long time and can be handed down from brother to sister to friend.

 - Swimwear fabric contains spandex, which is what makes it stretchy.
 The spandex in select women's pieces is Lycra® Xtralife™, a patented technology that helps fabric retain its shape so it can last as long as possible.
 If you take care of our swimsuit well, it can last you for 5 years or more!